TChapman500/Demo-CPU/README.md

 # Demo CPU
 This is a restoration of my original CPU to a working state.
 For this CPU to work, you will need the latest version of [Logisim Evolution (Holy Cross Edition)](https://github.com/kevinawalsh/logisim-evolution) (4.0.4+).
+The DemoCPU.cpu file is for use in [customasm](https://github.com/hlorenzi/customasm).

-DAT files are raw binary files that can be loaded directly into RAM through the "Load Memory Image..." option.
-PROG files hold the exact same data in text format so that it's easier to see what's in it.
+BIN files are raw binary files that can be loaded directly into RAM through the "Load Memory Image..." option.
+HEX files hold the exact same data in text format so that it's easier to see what's in it.
 ASM files hold a human-readable assembly code of said program.

 ## Instruction Set
 Processor is Little-Endian and the results of all ALU operations are stored in the output register.
 All ALU operations are done with the selected GPR as the A input and the accumulator as the B input.